General questions

 If you have previously opened your home for a past Sustainable House Day, you will not need to submit a new application form.
 Simply fill out this form to indicate your interest in this year’s event.
 You will always be able to log in to the website and edit your existing house profile at a later date.

-Opening your home this year will require you to create a profile detailing your homes sustainability credentials, along with a short video house tour (unless you made one last year).
-Resources on how to create this video will be available soon, and we will have volunteers who can support you if you need further assistance.
+All applicants will be required to create a profile detailing your homes sustainability credentials, along with a short video house tour (unless you made one last year).

-Some homeowners may be invited to participate in online events hosted throughout the month leading up to Sustainable House Day, or on the day itself.
+Some homeowners may be invited to participate in online events hosted throughout the month post Sustainable House Day.
 We will get in touch if we believe your home would be a good fit for these events.

 Community groups will hold in person events on Sustainable House Day.
 See our Community Partners page to find out how to get in touch with partners in your area — or, if you’d like to organise an event yourself.